A homotopy invariant of stable maps to oriented surfaces: Chessboard functions

-Let $f\co M\to \R^2$ be a stable map of a manifold of dimension $m\ge 2$, and $c$ a chessboard function.
+Let $f\co M\to F$ be a stable map of a closed manifold of dimension $m\ge 2$ to an oriented surface $F$, and $c$ a chessboard function, either integral or $\Z_2$-valued.
 Then, the pair $(f,c)$ gives rise to a diagram $(\Sigma(f); P, Q)$, where $\Sigma(f)$ is the singular set of the map $f$, and the subsets $P$ and $Q$ of distinguished points are the sets $A_2(f)$ and $A_{11}(f)$ respectively.
-The pairs $(q_i, q_i')$ of points in $Q$ are the fold points with the same image in $\R^2$, i.e. self-intersection points.
-Finally, the orientation of the arcs of $\Sigma(f)$ is the canonical local orientation of $\Sigma(f)$.
+The pairs $(q_i, q_i')$ of points in $Q$ are the fold points with the same image in $N$, i.e. the self-intersection points.
+Finally, the orientation of the arcs of $\Sigma(f)$ is the one induced by the canonical local orientation of $f(\Sigma)$.

-\begin{proposition} Let $f\co M\to \R^2$ be a generic map of non-negative dimension, and $c$ an integral or $\Z_2$-valued chessboard function on $\R^2 \setminus f(\Sigma)$.
-Then $(\Sigma(f); P, Q)$ is an oriented singular set diagram, where $\Sigma(f)$ is equipped with the canonical local orientation. \end{proposition} \begin{proof} Given a generic map $f\co M\to \R^2$ of a manifold $M$, we have defined a manifold $\Sigma(f)$, together with two families of points $P$ and $Q$ that break $f(\Sigma)$ into canonically oriented arcs.
+\begin{proposition} Let $f\co M\to F$ be a generic map of non-negative dimension of a closed manifold $M$ to an oriented surface $F$, and $c$ an integral or $\Z_2$-valued chessboard function on $F \setminus f(\Sigma)$.
+Then $(\Sigma(f); P, Q)$ is an oriented singular set diagram, where $\Sigma(f)$ is equipped with the canonical local orientation. \end{proposition} \begin{proof} Given a generic map $f\co M\to F$ of a manifold $M$, we have defined a manifold $\Sigma(f)$, together with two families of points $P$ and $Q$ that break $f(\Sigma)$ into canonically oriented arcs.
 By Lemma~\ref{l:11d} below, the orientations of arcs that share a common point in $P$ agree.
 By Lemma~\ref{l:14d} below, if $q_j$ is a common point of arcs $\alpha$ and $\beta$, and $q_j'$ is a common point of arcs $\alpha'$ and $\beta'$, then the orientations on the arcs $\alpha$ and $\beta$ agree if and only if the same is true for the arcs $\alpha'$ and $\beta'$.
 Thus, indeed, each generic map $f$ of non-negative dimension, together with a chessboard function, defines an oriented singular set diagram.
-To complete the proof of Proposition~\ref{p:10a}, it remains to provide proof of Lemma~\ref{l:11d}, and Lemma~\ref{l:14d}.
+To complete the proof of Proposition~\ref{p:10a}, it remains to provide proofs of Lemma~\ref{l:11d} and Lemma~\ref{l:14d}.

 \begin{lemma} Let $\alpha$ and $\beta$ be two arcs in $\Sigma(f)$ that share a common endpoint $p\in P$.
 Then, the canonical orientations of arcs $\alpha$ and $\beta$ agree. \end{lemma}

 Notice that in the statement of Lemma~\ref{l:11d}, we do not require that $\alpha$ and $\beta$ are distinct.